chihebabiza/cpp-math-quiz-game/README.md

 ```

 ## License

-This project is open-source and can be modified or distributed freely.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author
 Chiheb abiza